What is the Federal Reserve’s balance sheet?

 “It was the most boring thing in the world — like watching paint dry,” Kuttner says.
 “Quantitative easing changed all that.”

-The balance sheet normalization process has been one reason for extreme market volatility.
+If history is any guide, the process won’t be easy.
+The balance sheet normalization process has led to extreme market volatility even when officials took the process much more slowly.
 For example, when Fed Chairman Jerome Powell said after a December 2018 Fed meeting that the quantitative tightening process was on “auto pilot,” investors grew jittery that the Fed may reign in the balance sheet too much, sending stocks to their worst December since the Great Depression.

 “The banks had less excess reserves to lend,” says Yung-Yu Ma, chief investment strategist at BMO Wealth Management.
 “If we look back in hindsight, it was the case that the Fed reigned in the balance sheet too much.”